The Rise of Decentralized Energy: A Game-Changer for Resilient Power Systems

-In addition, this approach can improve grid resilience by lessening the impact of outages and strengthening overall reliability.
-It also supports greater integration of renewable sources, helping build a more sustainable and environmentally friendly energy landscape.
+Moreover, this approach enhances grid resilience by reducing the impact of outages and improving overall reliability.
+It also facilitates the integration of renewable energy sources, contributing to a more sustainable and environmentally friendly energy system.

 Key Takeaways